Cybersecurity Training: Learn how to get started in Seneca without student loans and no prior experience.

 • This directive also defines and prohibits the use of these terms in the DOD.

-• The Defense Technical Information Center (DoD-8570) issued the directive on November 20, 1985.
-Its purpose is ensure DoD information systems are protected against the vulnerabilities of classified and unclassified information.
+• The directive, DOD-8570 (Defense Technical Information Center) was issued by the Defense Technical Information Center on November 20, 1985.
+Its purpose, is to ensure DoD information system security against potential vulnerabilities of unclassified or classified information.

-• This means that there is a requirement for most positions in this area that you hold at least one of the listed certifications.
+• This means that most positions in this field require that you have at least one of these certifications.

 • Many companies, even those that will not do business with government agencies, have become copycats and need the same certifications as those companies required.